m-almas/LoadDistributor/README.md

 * to add new camera enter ```add``` into manager prompt
 * to remove enter ```remove```
 * to stop enter ```stop```
+* after stop, you should manually halt the gpumanager prompt

 ## The main parts:
 1) cameraHandler.c